mineichen/impex/README.md

 This repos is in prototype state.
 It doesn't use any macros yet.
 The code in autogenerate section of serde.rs is expected to be in a state where it is trivial to put into a macro later.

 Thank you for all the inputs during the impl day at EuroRust in Paris.
 Feel welcome to participate.

+## Pending features (Possible contributions)
+- Allow replacing the Wrapper for primitives, so it can contain more Metadata per field, or make the Value reactive (e.g. Leptos)
+- Add `set` to the `Impex` trait to allow setting values (and making it explicit)